bastosmichael/wp-chef/README.md

 Distributed: Planned development
 ```
-I have the script to do distributed but I have to rewrite it to have it work with Vagrant.
+I have the chef script to do distributed but I have to rewrite it to have it work with Vagrant.
 ```

 ## Usage